TrevorBlythe/MentisJS/README.md

 It needed to be done though as it optimizes things a lot and lets a lot of code be cleared out.
 If you have the old library update it because it is much better now.

+Keep in mind that this only changed LAYERS and not the actual net object, so old code should work fine still as long as you didnt train layers individualy.
+Backward function in Net objects still take "expected output" as the parameter.

 # Tutorial

 <h2>How to make a Neural Network</h2>